Features

 Understanding Net Income vs Free Cash Flow

-In FY 2025, J.B.
-Chemicals & Pharmaceuticals Ltd.'s free cash flow exceeded net income.
+In FY 2026, J.B.
+Chemicals & Pharmaceuticals Ltd.'s free cash flow trailed net income.
 Free Cash Flow = Operating Cash Flow - Capital Expenditure.
 When FCF exceeds net income, it suggests high-quality, cash-backed earnings.
 Persistent gaps may indicate aggressive accounting or heavy capex needs.

 Net Income vs Operating Cash Flow